dannyvelas/my-astro-website/src/pages/posts/reflection-on-apl.md

 Two years ago, I came across a crazy language called [APL](https://en.wikipedia.org/wiki/APL_\(programming_language\)).
 I was drawn to it after watching [this video](https://www.youtube.com/watch?v=a9xAKttWgP4) which demonstrates how one could compute a given generation of Conway's Game of Life, in only one line of APL code.
 This was interesting to me.
 For a long time, I had waited for a chance to learn some APL and play around with it.

-Finally, at the end of 2023, I had an opportunity to do so by solving some problems from [Advent of Code (AOC) 2023](https://adventofcode.com/2023) in APL<sup><a id="fnr.1" class="footref" href="#fn.1" role="doc-backlink">1</a></sup>.
+Finally, at the end of 2023, I had an opportunity to do so by solving some problems from [Advent of Code (AOC) 2023](https://adventofcode.com/2023) in APL.

 As I learned APL, I noted down the qualities that I liked about it, as well as the qualities that I didn't like about it.

-These are some of the qualities that I liked about APL:
+These are some things that I liked about APL:

-- An emphasis on functional programming
+- It has an emphasis on functional programming
-- An emphasis on programming via a REPL, while still allowing a way to invoke the interpreter on an arbitrary file
+- It has an emphasis on programming via a REPL, while still allowing a way to invoke the interpreter on an arbitrary file
-- A language server client available in Visual Studio Code
+- It has a certain elegance when solving array-like problems

-These are some of the qualities that I didn't like about APL:
+These are some things that I didn't like about APL:

-- Not being mutually intelligible with popular languages
+- It has an emphasis on combinatory logic
-- Some ambiguity in order-of-operations
+- It has some ambiguity in order-of-operations

-- Extensive use of combinatory logic
+These are some things that I thought were interesting about APL:

 I will reflect on these points in this post.